bob1de/btrfs-backup/README.rst

 ------------
 Install via PIP
 ~~~~~~~~~~~~~~~
-The easiest way to get up and running is via PIP.
+The easiest way to get up and running with the latest stable version is via PIP.
 If ``pip3`` is missing
 on your system and you run a Debian-based distribution, simply install
 it via: